-It be hard to find turnkey solutions to today’s problems within the scary history of computer security hacks.
+It is hard to find turnkey solutions to today’s problems within the scary history of computer security hacks.
 But by knowing where we’ve been, you'll get a better sense of what trends hackers have traditionally followed.
 This gives you the best chance to anticipate and defend your company against the problems of the future.

 Sure, technology can be glitchy and hackable, but it’s not the only thing responsible for printer and network security threats.
 Don’t discount the potential for human error as a security threat.
 The tech support joke of PEBCAK (the cause of a computer error is that the “problem exists between the chair and keyboard”) may be a little harsh, but it’s true: people make mistakes, and those mistakes can make you vulnerable to attack.

 Because of this, it’s essential to educate employees on how to safely operate and navigate technology.
 Whether it’s by providing guidelines on how to make a secure password, how to encrypt data before uploading it to the cloud, or how to detect a phishing scam, equipping your employees with the tools they need to stay safe is crucial.